Finn-Is-Dev/Finn-Is-Dev/README.md

 # My GitHub Profile

 Hi there!
-My name is [Your Name] and I'm a software developer with a passion for learning new programming languages.
+My name is Finn and I'm a software developer with a passion for learning new programming languages.
 Currently, I'm focusing on the following languages:

 - C++ :cplusplus:
 - JavaScript :javascript: